 - '-' if request fails (i.e. block with number given is free, so it can't be accessed).

-Requests are arranged by their times in an increasing order.
-Requests with equal times should be processed as they appear in input.
+Requests should be processed in that order as they appear in input.

 2 .
 2